A Classification Theorem for Steady Euler Flows: Facts about

+{Note that Lemma \ref{lemma:function relation bracket case} is a direct corollary of Proposition \ref{KeyProposition}.} To prove this proposition, let us first establish a generalization of the well-known straightening lemma.

-\begin{lemma} Assume that $f,g$ are analytic and $\{f,g\}=0$ in a neighborhood of a point $x_*\in\Omega.$ Assume that $d:=d_f(x_*)\not\in 2\mathbb{N}.$ Then, there exists a continuous function $F$ so that $g=F(f)$ in a neighborhood of $x_*.$ In fact, $F(s)$ is analytic in the variable $(s-f(x_*))^{1/d}$. \end{lemma} \begin{remark} The case $d=1$, which is that $\nabla f(x_*)\not=0,$ is the standard straightening lemma which is valid only under the assumptions that $f$ and $g$ are $C^1$ in a neighborhood of $x_*.$ \end{remark} \begin{remark} Strictly speaking, we do not need the generalization to $d>1$ for the results proven later; however, it is conceptually important in order to understand the difference between "extendible" and "unextendible" domains later.
+\begin{lemma} Assume that $f,g$ are analytic and $\{f,g\}=0$ in a neighborhood of a point $x_*\in\Omega.$ Assume that $d:=d_f(x_*)\not\in 2\mathbb{N}.$ Then, there exists a continuous function $F$ so that $g=F(f)$ in a neighborhood of $x_*.$ In fact, $F(s)$ is analytic in the variable $(s-f(x_*))^{1/d}$. \end{lemma} \begin{remark} The case $d=1$, which is that $\nabla f(x_*)\not=0,$ is the standard straightening lemma, which is valid under the only assumptions that $f$ and $g$ are $C^1$ in a neighborhood of $x_*.$ \end{remark} \begin{remark} Strictly speaking, we do not need the generalization to $d>1$ for the results proven later; however, it is conceptually important in order to understand the difference between the ``extendable'' and ``unextendable'' domains later.
 The result may also be of independent interest.
-It should be noted that, in this generalization, analyticity plays a key role with the statement not holding true in the smooth class. \end{remark}
+It should be noted that, in this generalization, analyticity plays a key role, with the statement not holding in the smooth class. \end{remark}